Create A Winter Storm Plan

-WHN TIP – Check The Codes: Before you prepare for the effects of a blizzard, make sure you do it right: contact your local building official.
+WHN TIP – Check The Codes: Before you start repairing damage from the effects of a blizzard, make sure you do it right: contact your local building official.
 He or she can let you know what the codes require as you do your work, and can provide you with assistance so that you can make improvements properly the first time.

 Winter Indoor Precautions

-- Consider buying a setback thermostat that will allow you to set temperatures lower when sleeping or when your away from home.
+- Consider buying a setback thermostat that will allow you to set temperatures lower when sleeping or when you’re away from home.